 Within each aim, the Committee, through consultation, has developed a series of objectives.
-The following tables list these objectives, they provide an indication of the level of support received through the consultation process and they illustrate how the objectives meet the ESC Committee's published aims and those of the States contained within the recently published States Strategic Plan 2005 - 2010.
-Further details of the objectives are provided in Appendix 1.
+The following section lists and describes these objectives.
+The attached Appendix summarises these in tabular form, providing an indication of the level of support received through the consultation process and illustrating how the objectives meet the ESC Committee's published aims and those of the States contained within the recently published States Strategic Plan 2005 - 2010.